 The approaches used to treat iron deficiency depend on the presence or threat of anemia and its causes, which may be increased demand for iron (pregnancy, growth spurt), blood loss (heavy periods, giving birth, surgery, injury, disease), diet or behavior, interference with iron absorption, and abnormal blood cell formation or management.
 Some approaches are as simple as dietary changes and others involve taking iron supplements, which are available in heme and non heme form.
 Some people with significant iron deficiency might require iron infusions or whole blood transfusions to restore iron sufficiency.

-If you suspect that you are iron deficient, we encourage you to work with a medical professional to find out why your are iron deficient and then to increase your knowledge about the different ways low iron stores can be replenished.
-Visit the our Iron library, in the getting started section and read the Anemia Starter Kit.
+If you suspect that you are iron deficient, we encourage you to work with a medical professional to find out why you are iron deficient and then to increase your knowledge about the different ways low iron stores can be replenished.
+Visit our Iron Tools, and read the Anemia Starter Kit.
 Then, you can evaluate the best approaches to replenish iron levels.

 Links to more information about iron deficiency:

 US Centers for Disease Control and Prevention MMWR (CDC Morbidity and Mortality Weekly Report

 US Centers for Disease Control and Prevention Division of Nutrition

 Utilize tools that patients rely on every single day.

 Videos About Iron

 Explore all articles